The financial transactions of any accounting system can be grouped into four major accounting cycles: Revenue, Purchase, Payroll, and General Journal.

 These account types are the general account classifications used in an accounting system.
 They are also used to organize the general ledger, from which financial statements are developed.
 Your accounting policies and procedures should take into account the main accounting cycles, accounting methods, and accounting terms to guide the operation of your accounting system.

-Accounting procedures may vary in detail based on the size of the accounting department or organization involved and the type of activity performed.
+Accounting policies and procedures may vary in detail based on the size of the accounting department or organization involved and the type of activity performed.
 Accounting procedure writers shall consider this as well as the complexity of the accounting processes and interactions, and the competence of the accounting personnel involved.
 Documents may be any medium including: software programs, electronic text files, or hard copy documents for example.

 This Accounting Manual provides the top-level organizational document for the Accounting Management System.
 The Accounting Manual defines the scope, policies and processes of your company’s Accounting Management system as well as Management’s responsibility for the system.